ihuston/python-cf-examples/README.md

 The second app is in the folder `02-pydata-spyre-app`.
 This app is built using [Spyre](https://github.com/adamhajari/spyre) by Adam Hajari.

-This application uses the [Python Conda Buildpack](https://github.com/ihuston/python-conda-buildpack) to provision dependencies using `conda`.
-This buildpack is specified in the `manifest.yml` file.
+This application uses a new feature of the official [Python buildpack](https://github.com/cloudfoundry/python-buildpack/) to provision dependencies using `conda`.

 The `environment.yml` file contains the `conda` environment specification.
+The buildpack detects this file and uses `conda` instead of `pip` to install the dependencies.

 Push the app using `cf push` and visit the app URL to see a simple interactive visualisation.